-She needed help taking care of all her precious flowers and was the person who taught me how to prune, cut shrubs and bushes, trim trees, and plant vegetation and flowers.
+She needed help taking care of all the precious flowers and was the person who taught me how to prune, cut shrubs and bushes, trim trees, and plant vegetation and flowers.
 I don't know how many times I had to ask her if I was "doing it right" because if I didn't, I would be doing it again to please her.
 She cared how her home appeared and wouldn't accept sub par quality in product or appearance.
 She also taught me adherence to quality standards and to create beauty that all can enjoy.

 Taking Care of Family

 This beautiful picture was one of the last good moments of my immediate family together.
 My mother, wheelchair bound due to Multiple Sclerosis, my grandma Donna, the rock and life blood that held most of my mom's side of the family together, my wonderful sister and her two kids, my beautiful wife, and my father siting across from her.

 This truly was a special Christmas for me though bittersweet.
 Life has been a roller coaster for me and my family.
 Just as many of you have experienced, life is fleeting and not always fair.
 In the last 10 years my family has experience great loss and unfortunately God has taken away most of generational family above me.
 We lost my father within a year to a sudden diagnosis of stage 4 colon cancer, both sets of grandparents, and left my sister and I to take care of my mother in the last all within the last 5 years.
 These series of events took their toll on our lives and changed so many things.